nsftx/vue-cli-plugin-nsoft/README.md

 vue create my-app
 ```

-To install the vuetify plugin:
+To install the nsoft plugin:

 ```
 cd my-app